quantmind/pulsar/README.rst

 * uvloop_: if available it is possible to use it as the default event loop for actors by passing ``--io uv`` in the command line (or ``event_loop="uv"`` in the config file)
-* http-parser_: if available, the default HttpParser for both client and server is replaced by the C implementation in this package (about three times faster than pulsar python version)
+* httptools_: if available, the default Http Parser for both client and server is replaced by the C implementation in this package
 * setproctitle_: if installed, pulsar can use it to change the processes names of the running application
 * psutil_: if installed, a ``system`` key is available in the dictionary